bjameshunter/k8s-manifest-patterns/README.md

 - What looks like a very comprehensive UI
 - CRDs `AppProject` and `Application`
     - define a cluster and group of applications
+- Seems easier to manage multiple clusters from a single cluster

 Sources: